-Use six whole allspice berries in place of 1/4 to 1/2 tsp. of ground allspice.
+Use six whole allspice berries in place of 1/4 to 1/2 teaspoon of ground allspice.
 It's best to remove these before serving.

 Whole Allspice Berry Substitute

-If your recipe calls for whole allspice, use 1/4 to 1/2 tsp of ground allspice, or the previous allspice substitute, in place of six allspice berries.
+If your recipe calls for whole allspice, use 1/4 to 1/2 teaspoon of ground allspice, or the previous allspice substitute, in place of six allspice berries.

 The ground spices will flavor your dish more than the whole allspice would have, so it's best to start with a small amount of spice and adjust up until the recipe suits your tastes.